Slow Roasted Salmon with Lemon Pepper

 Should salmon be cooked fast or slow?

-The beauty of salmon is that it can be cooked hot and fast or low and slow in the oven.
-You’ll find quick recipes like my 30-minute baked salmon with maple mustard sauce and others like this luscious slow roasted salmon.
+The beauty of salmon is that it can be cooked hot and fast, or low and slow.
+You’ll find quick recipes on my site like thirty minute baked salmon with maple mustard sauce, and others like this luscious slow roasted salmon.
+Slow roasting salmon at lower temperatures takes the pressure off a little, as it’s less likely to dry out the fish.
+It’s great for beginners because it’s almost impossible to overcook the salmon.

 Oven-roasting salmon slowly at lower temperatures allows the fat to render gradually.
 The result?
 You’re basically guaranteed to end up with an evenly-cooked, perfectly-cooked, melt-in-your-mouth salmon fillet with the silkiest texture.

 I’ll get you started on this recipe and give you lots of helpful tips.
-Don’t forget to scroll to the printable recipe card with the complete instructions, measurements, and nutrition information.
+Scroll down to the printable recipe card for complete instructions, measurements, and nutrition information.

 - Salmon: A serving of salmon is typically four to six ounces.
 Buy as much salmon as you need.
 The recipe can easily be adapted.
 If the salmon is frozen, thaw according to package directions.